-This seminar course challenges students at the end of their program of study to reflect on concepts and skills learned in courses across the curriculum.
-Summative assessments focus on general education skills that provide the basis for lifelong learning.
-The course is required for graduation from an Associate's degree program.
+This seminar course challenges students at the end of their sophomore year to reflect on concepts and skills learned in courses across the curriculum.
+Summative assessments focus on general education skills that provide the basis for Ifelong learning.
+Students must complete the Sophomore Seminar as part of diploma requirements.